 Searching the internet

 So with the lack of any sexual information from my medical practitioners, I began to read.
 Thanks to the internet, there is lots of information out there.
-However, not all is very encouraging.
-But most end by saying that you will return to a “new” normal.
+However, not all of the information out there is very encouraging.
+But most end by saying that you will return to a "new" normal.